What is Principal Payment and How Can It Affect a Loan?

 Pro tip: Not all lenders allow principal payments, and some that do will charge extra fees.
 Before deciding to make a payment on your principal, consult your lender to learn more about your options.

-Regular payment vs. principal payment
+Regular payment vs. principal payment: what’s the difference?

-First, you must make a regular payment on your loan before you can make a principal-only payment.
+You typically must make a regular payment on your loan before you can make a principal-only payment.

 Regular payments include fees, interest, and a payment made on the principal balance of your loan.